New York Court Records

 Find New York Inmate Records

-In New York State, persons sentenced to no more than one year in prison are typically incarcerated in city or county jails.
-Persons sentenced to more than one year in prison are usually detained in state prison.
-Records of persons incarcerated in state prisons are maintained by the Department of Corrections and Community Supervision (DOCCS).
-Records of persons incarcerated in city or county jail are typically managed by the Sheriff's office or the department of corrections in the city or county where such persons are incarcerated.
-For example, inmate records in New York City are maintained by the Department of Correction (DOC), while the Sheriff's Office maintains inmate records in Madison County.
+In New York State, persons sentenced to no more than one year are typically incarcerated in city or county jails.
+Persons sentenced to more than one year are usually detained in a state prison.
+The Department of Corrections and Community Supervision (DOCCS) maintains records of persons incarcerated in state prisons.
+Records of persons incarcerated in city or county jails are typically managed by the Sheriff's office or the department of corrections in the city or county where such persons are detained.
+For example, the Department of Corrections (DOC) maintains inmate records in New York City, while the Sheriff's Office maintains inmate records in Madison County.

 Are Incarceration Records Public Information in New York?

 Yes, inmate records are public in New York.
-According to the Freedom of Information Law (FOIL), inmate records are public records accessible to the public on request.
-FOIL was established to encourage open government and to foster the maintenance of a free society.
+According to the Freedom of Information Law (FOIL), they are publicly accessible upon request.
+FOIL was established to encourage open government and foster the maintenance of a free society.

-There are some exemptions to the FOIL, such as records restricted from public access by law or court order.
+Some exemptions to the FOIL exist, such as records restricted from public access by law or court order.
 Records of persons designated as youthful offenders are also not accessible to the public.

 What Information is Contained in a New York Inmate Record?

 Inmate records contain information collected from the point of conviction until the release of the incarcerated person.
-Apart from identifying information, inmate records may also include details of criminal history, such as conviction information.
+Apart from identifying information, inmate records may include criminal history details, such as conviction information.
 Typically, inmate records contain such information as:

 Where do I Look Up an Inmate in New York?

 To look up inmates in city or county jails outside New York City, interested persons may contact the Sheriff's Office or corrections department for the city or county where the inmate is incarcerated.
-Requestors may also search using the Inmate Locator tool provided by New York State's Commission of Correction.
+Requestors may also search using the Inmate Locator tool of New York State's Commission of Correction.

 How Do I Conduct an Inmate Search in New York?

-To search for persons incarcerated in county or city jails outside New York City, requestors may search using the Inmate Locator tool provided by the Commission of Correction.
-Search can be conducted using the inmate's name or identification number.
-The Inmate locator tool offers an option to include the inmate's photograph in the search results.
+Requestors may use the Inmate Locator tool provided by the Commission of Correction to find persons incarcerated in county or city jails outside New York City.
+The tool allows users to search using the inmate's name or identification number and offers the option to include the inmate's photograph in the search results.

-For persons incarcerated in New York City, Bronx, Kings, and Queens, the Inmate Lookup Service provides an option to search using either the NYSID or Book & Case Number, or the inmate's first and last names.
-The Inmate lookup service contains information about inmates' identities, location, bail amount, and other booking information.
-The Inmate Lookup Service maintains information on persons incarcerated from September 2005.
+For persons incarcerated in New York City, Bronx, Kings, and Queens, the Inmate Lookup Service provides an option to search using the NYSID, Book & Case Number, or the inmate's first and last names.
+The service contains information about inmates' identities, locations, bail amounts, and other booking information.
+It maintains information on persons incarcerated since September 2005.

 Information about inmates in state correctional facilities can be searched using the DOCCS' Inmate Lookup tool.
 A search can be conducted using the inmate's name and birth year or the DIN or NYSID.

-A name search is less efficient as it may turn up information about several inmates with the same name.
+A name search is less efficient as it may contain information about several inmates with the same name.
 Combining the inmate's name with the birth year can help streamline search results.
 The most effective search method is through the DIN or NYSID.
-Each inmate is assigned a department number on arrival, and no two numbers are the same.
+Each inmate is assigned a department number on arrival, and no two numbers are identical.
 The search tool can also be used to find an inmate's DIN.

-The Inmate Lookup tool provides information on the status and location of persons currently incarcerated in New York state or DOCCS facilities.
+The Inmate Lookup tool provides information on the status and location of incarcerated persons in New York state or DOCCS facilities.
 It also includes information about formerly incarcerated people beginning from the early 1970s.
-However, the tool does not contain information about persons who were previously incarcerated for non-violent crimes, those whose convictions have been set aside by the court, or youthful offenders.
+However, the tool does not contain information about persons previously incarcerated for non-violent crimes, those whose convictions have been set aside by the court, or youthful offenders.
 Search results may be copied or printed.

-To request certified physical records of persons incarcerated in county or city jail, interested persons may submit written requests to the Sheriff's office, Department of Correction, or law enforcement agency that maintains inmate records for the city or county.
+To request certified records of persons incarcerated in county or city jail, inquirers may submit written requests to the Sheriff's office, Department of Correction, or law enforcement agency that maintains inmate records for the city or county.
 Requests and inquiries can also be made in person or by phone.

-Certified physical records of persons incarcerated in state facilities may be obtained by submitting a written request to the DOCCS.
-Applications can be submitted through the contact form provided on the DOCCS website or sent by mail to:
+Certified inmate records of persons incarcerated in state facilities may be obtained by submitting a written request to the DOCCS.
+Applications may be submitted through the contact form provided on the DOCCS website or sent by mail to:

 New York State Department of Corrections and Community Supervision